doki-theme/doki-theme-jupyter/CONTRIBUTING.md

 All themes have a base template that they inherit from.
 Themes have the ability to choose their inherited parent.
 Each child has the ability to override any attributes defined by the parent.
-This mitigates any one-off issues for themes that are captured by the global shared style.
+This mitigates any one-off issues for themes that are not captured by the global shared style.

 # Getting Started